thinkful-ei-gecko/ChoreRunner-API/README.md

 ### GET households/:householdId/members

 Provided a parent is logged in and a household id is included in the request, it returns an array listing all members of the household, including their name and username (TODO is this right?
-Does it include more info and why?).
+Does it include more info?).

 ```json
 //GET api/households/1/members/